 Free-choice learning is all about deciding what, where, and how we want to learn over the course of our lifetimes.
 It's the learning that takes place all the time, outside of the classroom, no matter how young or old you are.

-Our living laboratory for free-choice learning is OSU's HMSC Visitor Center in Newport.
-There, a team of scholars, scientists, graduate students and trained volunteers conduct research, education, and professional-development programs - and also create innovative exhibits that interpret marine science and the ocean world for visitors of all ages.
+Our living laboratory for free-choice learning is OSU's HMSC Visitor Center in Newport, operated by Oregon Sea Grant.
+There, a team of scholars, scientists, graduate students and trained volunteers conduct education, research, and professional-development programs - and also create and evaluate interactive exhibits that interpret marine science and the ocean for visitors of all ages.

 At OSU, graduate academic offerings in free-choice learning are available in three departments -- Science and Math Education (SMED), Marine Resource Management (MRM), and Environmental Sciences.